POSITION: Executive Secretary

 Ability to organize and determine the most efficient way to complete job responsibilities.

-Incumbent maintains frequent contact with co-workers, other City and County departments, and the general public for the purpose of explaining laws, regulations, and procedures.
-Tact and discretion must be used to obtain cooperation or approval.
-Due to the nature of the department,confidentiality associated with lawyer-client confidentiality is paramount.
+Incumbent usually requires little or no contact except with immediate associates or supervisors.
+However may have contact with co-workers, other City and County departments, and the general public which requires tact and discretion which must be used to obtain cooperation or approval.